ethanyen30/shared-nlp-hw/feateng/README.md

 ------------------------------

 15 points of your score will be generated from your performance on the the classification competition on the leaderboard.
 The performance will be evaluated on a held-out test set.
 As discussed in more detail in the "good enough" section, we mostly care about increasing the proportion of "best" outcomes and improving the buzz ratio, and raw accuracy alone can be misleading.

 You should be able to significantly improve on the baseline system.
 If you can do much better than your peers, you can earn extra credit (up to 10 points).

-Analysis (10 Points)
+Analysis
 --------------

 The job of the written portion of the homework is to convince the grader that: